Yuragy/Bypass-Protection0x00/README.md

 **Comprehensive collection of tools, patches, and techniques for evading modern EDR, AV, and other defenses.**
 All the tools in this repository are a collection that continues to grow, the author's contacts are listed on the inside of each tool if possible.
+This project is intended for security researchers and students.

 ## Functional Specifics ✅